About the Organisation

 What skills will you need?

-- Basic physical fitness for outdoor work (tasks can be adapted to different abilities)
+A basic level of physical fitness for outdoor work (tasks can be adapted to suit different abilities).

-People with mild learning disabilities, dementia and other health problems are welcome.
-However, participants need to be able to follow instructions and work independently safely.
-We cannot provide one to one support.
+We welcome people with mild learning disabilities, dementia, or other health conditions.
+However, participants do need to be able to follow instructions and work independently and safely, as we cannot provide one-to-one support.

 What's the time commitment and where?